UTSASRG/multithreadingtests/mysql/README.md

   -fill in proper info for oltp.lua path and root user password.
 This command places 10000 rows in the test table.
 Adjust accordingly.
 See sysbench documentation for more options

 6. Run Test
-  - Make sure the server is running and the "test" table is populated.
+  - Make sure the server is running and the "sbtest" table is populated.
-  - This test is read only on the "test" table, so there is no need to retore the table after running this test.
+  - This test is read only on the "sbtest" table, so there is no need to retore the table after running this test.
   - "sysbench --num-threads=16 --max-requests=100000 --test=/home/corey/sysbench/sysbench/tests/db/oltp.lua --oltp-table-size=10000 --mysql-socket=/tmp/mysql.sock --oltp-read-only --mysql-user=root --mysql-password=root45$% run"
   - fill in proper info for oltp.lua path and 'root' account password.
 Note: this is the mysql 'root' account, not the system root account.
 See sysbench documentation for more testing options.